 © Copyright 2020, R. Fleischer

 The last of the "original" yearly SuperTech series, as organized by Todd Byrum & Bob Sipp, was held in Boyertown, Pennsylvania, January 31-February 2, 2014.
 Todd & Bob then retired from putting on that event.
 Bob couldn't keep away from it all, I guess, because he was back for the 2019 SuperTech.

-A very complete set of cutaway mechanical items, such as crankcases, rear drives, transmissions, even mufflers, was always on hand for you to look at and get your hands on them!
+A very complete set of clean & cutaway mechanical items, of such as crankcases, rear drives, transmissions, carburetors, electricals, and even mufflers, was always on hand for you to look at and get your hands on them!

 One of the cut-a-ways at SuperTech ...yes, it works; yes, you can play with it .....& are encouraged to do so.